In a world of constant change, organizational change management has become an important component of every business plan

 Therefore, we have put together the best practices or pillars of successful organizational change management.

 1. C-Level Executives and Managers have to be on board

 Even though employees should be at the heart of every change initiative, successful changes start at the top.
 CEOs and other C-level executives are important because their authority enables them to create a sense of urgency that is often necessary when a change is being implemented.

-It is recommended for companies to set up a top-level team of experts who report to CEO and are tasked with developing a focused vision and strategy for change.
+It is recommended for companies to set up a top-level team of experts who report to the CEO and are tasked with developing a focused vision and strategy for change.
 They should also be able to communicate the strategy in a way that is simple enough for all employees to understand.

 2. Clear goals should be set

-Starting a change without having a clear strategy and defined goals is one of the main reasons why organizational change management initiatives fail.
+Starting a change without having a clear strategy and defined goals are one of the main reasons why organizational change management initiatives fail.
 As changes are mostly implemented to fix or improve current business situations, organizations should always identify specific outcomes expected from the change.

 This is the only way employers can drive organizational alignment among all employees and make them work towards the same goals.